Today we’re reviewing the fresh dog food brand Ollie in order to help YOU decide — is Ollie worth trying for your dog?

 As you might have imagined, Ollie isn’t exactly cheap.

-The exact price of your Ollie shipment will depend on the size and needs of your dog, but Ollie costs roughly anywhere from approximately $3.50 per day to feed a 10 lb dog, and up to $11 per day for an 80 lb dog.
+The exact price of your Ollie shipment will depend on the size and needs of your dog, but Ollie costs approximately $3.50 per day to feed a 10-pound dog and up to $11 per day to feed an 80-pound dog.

 Unfortunately, this may be outside of many pet parents’ budgets.

-However – it is worth considering some of the other benefits of feeding your dog a fresh diet when evaluating cost vs value.
+However, it is worth considering some of the other benefits of feeding your dog a fresh diet when evaluating the cost vs the value it provides.

 For one, free delivery means time and effort saved since you won’t need to regularly visit PetSmart and lug around giant bags of kibble.

 Feeding your dog a healthier food long-term could also mean fewer trips to the vet’s office, saving serious cash over time and potentially extending your pooch’s lifespan.